niclasbork/contacts-app/README.md

 The Contacts App is a command-line application designed to manage a list of contacts.
 Users can add, display, update, and delete contact information stored in a JSON file.
 The app provides a simple menu interface for interacting with the contacts.

 ## Features
-- **Display Contacts:** View all contacts with detailed information such as ID, Name, Email, Phone Number, Address, and City.
+- **Show Contacts:** View all contacts with detailed information such as ID, Name, Email, Phone Number, Address, and City.
-- **Update Contact:** Modify the details of an existing contact and save the changes.
+- **Change Contact:** Modify the details of an existing contact and save the changes.
 - **Add Contact:** Add a new contact to the list and save it to the JSON file.
 - **Delete Contact:** Remove a contact from the list.
 - **Search Contact:** Search functionality to find contacts by name, email, or phone number